KraTos5589/Java-Quarkus-Cassandra-Kafka-Docker-TestContainers/README.md

 # java-spring-webflux-reactive-cassandra-kafka-docker-testcontainers
-A project creating a backed with REST APIs using Quarkus for Java, Cassandra as DB, Sending out events to Kafka, Dockerizing the whole war file and running Integ Tests in TestContainers
+A project creating a backend with reactive REST APIs using Spring for Java, Cassandra as DB, Sending out events to Kafka, Dockerizing the whole war/jar file and running Integ Tests in TestContainers